v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorPageConfiguration.md

     ErrorPage --> HttpStatus : uses
 ```

 This code describes a Spring component `ErrorPageConfiguration` that implements the `ErrorPageRegistrar` interface for registering custom error pages.
 When the system encounters 404 or 500 errors, it automatically redirects to the specified error handling path.
-The class diagram illustrates relationships between core classes: the configuration class adheres to interface specifications, depends on the registry to add error pages, while error page instances utilize HTTP status code enums to define trigger conditions.
+The class diagram illustrates relationships between core classes: the configuration class adheres to interface specifications, depends on a registry to add error pages, while error page instances use HTTP status code enums to define trigger conditions.
 The entire structure exemplifies a typical implementation of Spring Boot's error handling mechanism.

 ### Internal Method Call Graph